 Should You Use an HDMI or DisplayPort Splitter?

 You might think that a signal splitter is a great way to connect two monitors to a single output port on your laptop.
-However, signal splitters work by taking a single signal and splitting them into two mirrored outputs which then display on two monitors.
+However, signal splitters work by taking a single signal and splitting them into two mirrored outputs which are then displayed on two monitors.

 If you want your monitors to extend and act as two separate displays, we recommend using a docking station instead.